Today's Bible Reading: 1 Peter 2

-The logical result of God's work in the lives of Christians, developing faith, love, and hope, is a new identity in Christ Jesus.
-God is building a new people who are part of a new spiritual house.
-Thus those who come to Jesus, the living Stone, are built together as living stones in the new spiritual house.
+The result of God's work in the lives of Christians--his work to develop faith, love, and hope--is a new identity in Christ Jesus.
+God is forming a new people who are part of a new spiritual house.
+Those who come to Jesus, the living Stone, are built together as living stones in the new spiritual house.
 The text describes this new people of God as chosen, special, royal priesthood, holy nation, and the declaration of his praises.
 God's mercy has been poured out afresh.

-Many students of 1 Peter see 2:11-12 as the "hinge" upon which the book turns.
+1 Peter 2:11-12 is sometimes described as the "hinge" upon which the entire book turns.
 What comes before may be characterized as teaching and what follows as application.
-Because God's eternal plan in Christ Jesus has changed our lives and given us new identity and new hope, Christians live a different kind of life-a life of submission that imitates Jesus.
+Because God's eternal plan in Christ Jesus has changed our lives and given us a new identity and new hope, Christians live a different kind of life--a life of submission that imitates Jesus.
 This life does not make sense to the world that tends to retaliate and get even, but this life is the calling of those who would walk in the example and steps of Jesus.
-Our identity motivates our lifestyle and separates us from the world, identifying us also as aliens and strangers in the world.
+Our identity motivates our lifestyle and separates us from the world, identifying us also as aliens and strangers in this world.

 How do you try to live out the "separated" identity of God's people in your daily life?

 When have you submitted in the name of Jesus, not demanding your "rights" and displaying an attitude that some around you thought was unreasonable because you gave in too readily?

 When have you wanted to retaliate but did not?

 How do you declare the excellencies or praises of God, declaring what he has done in your life?
 What could you say to make clear that you live as you do because of your allegiance to Christ?

 Describe the difference between grudging submission and respectful submission (2:18).